agbernard/ingest-demo/README.md

 ###Evaluation

 **Architecture**
 The architecture laid out in this demo was designed to try and decouple functionality as much as possible.
-For example, Servers 1, 3, and 4 could all potentially be one project deployed to a single server.
-Obviously this would be a brittle design when it came time to optimizing the operation of the queue, task acceptance, and ingestion processing.
+For example, Servers 1 through 4 could all potentially be one project deployed to a single server.
+Obviously this would be a brittle design when it came time to optimizing the operation of the queue, database, task acceptance, and ingestion processing.
 The cost of this is that multiple servers have be maintained and there is overhead incurred from the servers communicating with each other to do their work.
 I would deem this to be acceptable costs for the scenario in question.

 REST was used purely because of familiarity - there was no technical reason to use that model over another.